1. Click on the Create A New Event button (this appears on the My Events page).

 5.Ticket Capacity: Defines how many tickets you wish to sell for this ticket type.

-7. Min Per Order: This is the minimum amount of tickets that can be purchased of this ticket type.
+6. Min and Max Per Order: this sets the minimum and maximum tickets that a purchaser can buy per transaction.
 Tip: you can use this feature to offer a discount on bulk purchases.

-8 and 9.
+7 and 8.
 Start and Stop Selling: Defines the dates for when the ticket type will go on sale, and when ticket sales will end.
 Select 'Straight Away' for your tickets to go on sale as soon as your event goes live.
 Tip: you might like to create an 'Early Bird' ticket type to encourage early sales.
 You can select 'Straight Away' or specify a time for these tickets to go on sale, but an earlier end time, for when the early bird pricing will end.
 You can also set to display the date on when the tickets will be available prior to the Start Selling date

-10 Show Tickets Remaining - You can specify the number you want to use as the threshold for your ticket capacity.
-This will display on your event page indicating the number of tickets remaining once the unsold tickets reaches this number or less.
-Note: If you don't want to show the number of tickets remaining, you can leave this blank. .
+9. Show Tickets Remaining - You can specify the number you want to use as the threshold for your ticket capacity.
+This will display on your event page indicating the number of tickets remaining once the unsold tickets reach this number or less.
+Note: If you don't want to show the number of tickets remaining, you can leave this blank.

 11. Allow App Sales: Defines if the ticket type can be sold through the check-in app